 Economic policy programs are responsible for analyzing and reporting on current and prospective economic developments in the U.S. and world economies through Treasury programs.
-These offices conduct research to assist in the formulation and articulations of public policies and positions of Treasury on a wide range of microeconomic issues.
+These offices conduct research to assist in the formulation and articulation of Treasury policies and positions on a wide range of microeconomic issues.
 Recent examples include terror risk insurance, financial disclosure and auditing, retirement income security, and long-term care.